hanskroner/SceneManager/README.md

 of the Scene may be selected and the Light State will be stored for all of them.
 As a convenience, the state can be applied to all Lights that are members of the Scene by clicking the 'Apply to Scene' button.

+## Dynamic Scenes

+Dynamic Scenes can be thought of as collections of attributes that Light members of a scene will cycle through.
+The speed at which the transitions occur is configurable.
+Dynamic Scenes rely on first recalling a "regular" scene that sets its Light members in an initial state.
+The collection of attributes is then streamed to the scene (at the Zigbee level, this is a separate, manufacturer-proprietary command) and the Lights' firmware takes care of figuring out where in the collection of attributes it is starting from and how to cycle through it.

+The initial state of the Dynamic Scene is set by recalling a scene.
+As a convenience, Scene Manager can modify the Light State of scene members with the values in the Dynamic Scene collection by clicking the 'Apply to Scene' button when in the Dynamic Scene editor.
+Scene Manager uses an additional attribute, 'scene_apply', to decide how to apply the values in the collection to the scene. `sequence` assigns the states in order and deterministically to the members of a scene, `random` will apply values randomly, and `ignore` will not modify the scene (though it will update the definition of the Dynamic Scene).

+While Dynamic Scenes support 'effects', and they will be applied to a scene if present, the lights' firmware does not seem to (at the time of this writing) apply them to lights when cycling through the values in the collection, nor does it seems to cycle through the values in lights that receive an 'effect' as their starting state.

+Dynamic Scenes are at their best when used for "ambiance" or "mood" lighting, where the changes between colors are subtle, harmonious, and performed slowly.
+Light effects or "animations" do not perform particularly well as Dynamic Scenes.

 ## Presets

 Light states that will be used by many Lights or in many Scenes can be saved as Presets.
 Available Presets are shown in a list in the right-hand side inspector pane.
-Presets can be dragged and dropped into the Light State Editor to recall their values.
+Presets can be dragged and dropped into the Editor to recall their values.
 From there, they can be applied to individual Lights, or to an entire Scene.

+Presets can contain either one specific set of attributes or a collection of attributes that can be applied to the whole scene and which the members of the scene will cycle through.
+The latter are referred to as 'Dynamic Scenes'.

 A new Preset can be created from the contents of the Light State Editor by clicking the 'Store as Preset' icon in the toolbar.
 Presets can be renamed or deleted by right-clicking on them.